nl-design-system/web-component-poc/DEFINITION-OF-DONE.md

 ### Accessibility

 - A component should be accessible for everyone.
-Contrast levels should meet WCAG2.1 [successcriterium 1.4.3](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast) for textual and non-textual interface elements respectively.
+Contrast levels should meet WCAG2.1 [success criterion 1.4.3](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast) for textual and non-textual interface elements respectively.
 - Relevant content should be made available to assistive software (such as screen reader and speech software).
 - All interaction should be [possible by keyboard](https://www.w3.org/WAI/WCAG21/Understanding/keyboard-accessible) without excluding a mouse.